 I was exploring the idea of owning a health food store because I had identified strong interests in how what I put into my body, whether through food, thoughts or other stimulus, affected my mental, physical, spiritual and emotional health.

-I was studying nutritional counseling and herbology (with the late Dr. John Christopher), as well as other body-based health approaches; was practicing yoga seriously; running miles every day on the shore of Lake Ontario; and was very deeply involved in a formal spiritual practice.
+I was studying nutritional counseling and herbology (with the late Dr. John Christopher), as well as other body-based health approaches; was practicing yoga seriously; studying the relationship of the chakras and elements on human and world health; running miles every day on the shore of Lake Ontario; and was very deeply involved in a formal spiritual practice.
 Weaving my life around a health food store seemed like the logical place in which to tie all my interests together.

 One day, I was approached about an upcoming training being offered by the Reflexology Association of Canada, and I said “Why not?”
 By that time, I had realized that retail was not for me and was once again on a search for “what to do with my one wild and precious life”.